DanielSanchez97/Image_editing/README.md

 # Image_editing

-This is an Java app developed for an assignment in my COMP 401 Class at UNC Chapel Hill
+This code was written for an assignment for my COMP 401 class at UNC